jimmy-guzman/jimmy.codes/src/_posts/how-i-built-simple-blogfolio.md

 ### Pull Requests

-When a a pull request happens [Vercel](https://vercel.com/features/previews) immediately starts deploying the site under a preview url which allows for immediate visibility, automated tests and quick collaboration.
+When a pull request happens [Vercel](https://vercel.com/features/previews) immediately starts deploying the site under a preview url which allows for immediate visibility, automated tests and quick collaboration.

 While that is happening [GitHub Actions](https://github.com/features/actions) is doing a couple things: